-What do coroners do?
+What coroners do

 Coroners must inquire into deaths reported to them if the death was violent, unnatural, or sudden and of unknown cause, or if the person died in prison, police custody or similar circumstances.

 A coroner normally has jurisdiction relating to a death only if the body is physically in their district.
 It doesn't matter where the death occurred, but where the body is now.
 The coroner may have to inquire into deaths that occurred abroad if the body is returned to England.
 However, if a body is cremated abroad, there is no need to hold an inquest if only cremated remains are brought back.
-If someone dies in England but the body is to be taken abroad, the coroner must be informed so that an "Out of England" certificate can be issued.
+If someone dies in England but the body is to be taken abroad, the coroner must be informed so that an out of England certificate can be issued.

-What is the role of the coroner?
+The role of the coroner

 When someone dies the death has to be registered.
-If a registered medical practitioner is able to sign a medical certificate of the cause of death in a form acceptable to the Registrar of Deaths (giving a medical cause that is regarded as 'natural'), the death will usually be registered and there will be no referral to HM Coroner.
-In all other circumstances, the death will be reported to the coroner, either by the Registrar of Deaths or by others, such as a doctor, police officer or family member.
+If a registered medical practitioner is able to sign a medical certificate of the cause of death in a form acceptable to the registrar of deaths (giving a medical cause that is regarded as natural), the death will usually be registered and there will be no referral to HM Coroner.
+In all other circumstances, the death will be reported to the coroner, either by the registrar of deaths or by others, such as a doctor, police officer or family member.

 In addition to holding inquests into certain kinds of deaths, a coroner holds inquests into any treasure found in their district.
-The Treasure Act of 1996 widened the scope of 'treasure' to include categories such as coins and other objects as well as gold and silver objects.
+The Treasure Act of 1996 widened the scope of treasure to include categories such as coins and other objects as well as gold and silver objects.